 To be eligible, participating stores and restaurants will need to register with the campaign and will have some form of identification or logo on display, allowing travellers to know where they can use the coupons.

-The issuance of coupons has been announced and will start from October and onwards.
+The issuance of coupons started from October.
 Following on from the calculation above, you would be eligible for JPY3000 worth of coupons.
 You will be issued as 3 × JPY1000 coupons.
-Both physical and digital coupons will be made available for use.
-Which one you receive depends on the hotel/travel agent you book.
+Coupons can be issued in both physical or digital form.
+Which one you receive depends on the hotel/travel agent you book:

 At time of booking, the hotel calculates your total total value of coupons – in this case, 3 × JPY1000 = JPY3000.
 Upon check-in at your hotel, you will be asked to show identification with your name and address (for groups claiming discounts under the ‘Go To Campaign’, all members of the group will need to prove their eligibility).
 Having proven your eligibility, you will be given your coupons at your hotel to be spent at any participating venue within the prefecture.
 The coupons will have the prefecture they can be used in and dates of validity marked on them.